christophergaughan/christophergaughan.github.io/_posts/2023-07-13-XSEDE-grant.md

 In this way, SVR serves as a crucial bridge in our research, connecting raw data from our simulations with more nuanced, predictive insights that can guide our understanding and optimization of PD-L1 immune checkpoint inhibitors.

-    The objective of SVR is to find a function $f(x)$ that has at most $\epsilon$ deviation from the actual training responses $y_i$ for all the training data, and at the same time, is as flat as possible.
+    The objective of SVR is to find a function $$f(x)$& that has at most $$\epsilon$$ deviation from the actual training responses $$y_i$& for all the training data, and at the same time, is as flat as possible.
 This is achieved by minimizing the following cost function:

 $$
 C\sum_{i=1}^{n}L_{\epsilon}(y_i-f(x_i)) + \frac{1}{2}||w||^2